-Lagos is a vibrant and bustling city and expats first arriving will most likely have their senses overwhelmed by the chaos, noise and traffic.
-The lifestyle in Lagos is fast paced and, as the fastest growing city in Africa, hustle and bustle abound.
+Lagos is a vibrant and city and expats first arriving will most likely have their senses overwhelmed by the chaos, noise and traffic.
+The lifestyle in Lagos is fast-paced and, as the fastest growing city in Africa, hustle and bustle abound.

-In the 2016 Economist Intelligence Unit’s Global Liveability Survey, Lagos was ranked as the third worst city in the world for expats to live; political and social stability, crime rates and access to quality healthcare were all factors that cities were judged on.
+In the 2018 Economist Intelligence Unit’s Global Liveability Survey, Lagos was ranked as the third worst city in the world for expats to live; political and social stability, crime rates and access to quality healthcare were all factors that cities were judged on.
 It’s therefore no surprise that expats moving to Lagos will contend with, and will be compensated for, the hardship factor.
-Nevertheless, once expats get over the initial culture shock, there is more to Lagos than overcrowding, power cuts and traffic jams, and there is much to explore and enjoy in the city.
+Nevertheless, once expats get over the initial culture shock, there is more to Lagos than overcrowding, power cuts and traffic jams, with plenty to explore.

 Despite the chaos and poverty, expats can’t deny that Nigerians are a friendly people, and Lagosians are no exception.
 Nigerians have pride in their cultural identity and are usually eager to share information about their country and people.
 Although most Lagosians live in poverty and occupy the city’s slum areas, there is still a thirst for life, and energy and creativity ensure that locals do what they must to survive.
 The streets are littered with vendors selling whatever they can get their hands on.
 Beggars are also common and street children can hound foreigners on the assumption that they are wealthy.

 Shopping in Lagos is a colourful affair; whether it involves markets, malls or boutique stores.
 Western-type shopping malls can be found across the city and are full of local and international fashion brands.
 Fashion in Nigeria is a unique mix of African and Western styles, and it’s common for expats to have clothing made by tailors.